-SBI had filed an application before Hon'ble National Company Law Tribunal Cuttack Bench (NCLT) for initiating Corporate Insolvency Resolution Process (CIRP) under Insolvency and Bankruptcy Code (IBC), which was dismissed by NCLT, Cuttack Bench.
-SBI preferred an appeal before National Company Law Appellate Tribunal (NCLAT) New Delhi which has directed NCLT to restore the application and proceed further in accordance with law.
-The NCLAT order has been challenged by the Parent Company in the Hon'ble Supreme Court and matter is pending.
+SBI had filed an application before Hon'ble National Company Law Tribunal (NCLT) for initiating Corporate Insolvency Resolution Process (CIRP) under Insolvency and Bankruptcy Code (IBC) against the Parent Company, which was dismissed by NCLT, Cuttack Bench.
+SBI preferred an appeal before Hon'ble National Company Law Appellate Tribunal (NCLAT) New Delhi which has directed NCLT to restore the application and proceed further in accordance with law.
+The order of NCLAT has been challenged by the Parent Company in the Hon'ble Supreme Court by way of a Civil Appeal and the same has been admitted on 9 September 2021.
+Oriental Bank of Commerce, since merged with Punjab National Bank, has filed an application before NCLT for initiating CIRP under IBC against the Parent Company.
+The Parent Company is contesting the above in consultation with its Advocates.